Jiří Georg Dokoupil

 Jiří "Georg" Dokoupil (born 3 June 1954) is a Czech-German painter and graphic artist.
-He was founding-member of the German artist group Mülheimer Freiheit and the Junge Wilde Art movement, which arose in the late 1970s and early 1980s.
+He was a founding member of the German artist group Mülheimer Freiheit and the Junge Wilde Art movement, which arose in the late 1970s and early 1980s.

-Dokoupil lives and works between Berlin, Rio de Janeiro, Plovdiv, Dakar and Las Palmas..
+Dokoupil lives and works between Berlin, Rio de Janeiro, Plovdiv, Dakar and Las Palmas.

 Biography

 Jiří Dokoupil was born in Krnov, then Czechoslovakia, in 1954.
 After the invasion of the Soviet army in Prague in 1968, he escaped with his family over Austria to Germany.
 In 1976 he began studying at the Academy of Fine Arts in Cologne.
-Later on he also attended classes at the Universities of Frankfurt and the Cooper Union in New York, where he studied among others under German concept artist Hans Haacke.
-The influence of Haacke is evident in Dokoupil‘s early work.
-From 1983–84 Dokoupil was guest professor at the Academy of Fine Arts of Düsseldorf and 1989 in Madrid.
+Later on, he also attended classes at the Universities of Frankfurt and the Cooper Union in New York, where he studied among others under German concept artist Hans Haacke.
+The influence of Haacke is evident in Dokoupil's early work.
+From 1983 to 1984 Dokoupil was guest professor at the Academy of Fine Arts of Düsseldorf and 1989 in Madrid.